jasonkronemeyer/jasonkronemeyer.github.io/_posts/2025-11-09-Blue-Tech-Opportunities.md

 **What I See in My Classrooms:**

 In CS204 (Web Page Design), I teach students to build responsive websites and data visualization tools—skills that could be directly applicable to presenting water quality data, mapping aquatic ecosystems, and communicating blue tech research.
-While we don't yet have explicit blue tech projects, the foundational skills my students learn—HTML, CSS, JavaScript, responsive design—are exactly what's needed to build interfaces for environmental monitoring systems.
+While we haven't yet developed explicit blue tech projects, the foundational skills my students are learning—HTML, CSS, JavaScript, responsive design—are exactly what's needed to build interfaces for environmental monitoring systems.

 In CS221 (Computer Programming), students develop computational thinking and problem-solving skills using Python and other languages.
 We cover standard programming fundamentals, but I can see the clear pathway: these same skills could be applied to analyzing sensor data, automating environmental monitoring, and building applications for blue tech research.
 When I occasionally mention real-world applications—analyzing data, mapping systems, tracking changes over time—students lean in with interest.